 Assault leave provides extended job income and benefits protection to an employee who is injured as the result of a physical assault suffered during the performance of his or her job.
-An incident involving an assault is a work-related injury and should be immediately reported to the campus administrator and the Superintendent of Schools.
+An incident involving an assault is a work-related injury and should be immediately reported to the campus administrator, immediate supervisor and/or Superintendent of Schools.